Welcome

 • Exchange of contracts creates a legally enforceable agreement tying both parties to complete on the agreed terms.

-• The buyer pays the deposit at exchange.
-Stakeholder arrangements give greater protection to the buyer.
+• The buyer pays a deposit at exchange.
+Stakeholder arrangements give greater protection to the buyer; agency arrangements increase risk for the buyer.

-• Completion is fixed for a set date after exchange; failure to complete exposes party at fault to financial and legal penalties.
+• Completion is fixed for a set date after exchange; failure to complete exposes the party at fault to remedies: notice to complete, deposit forfeiture (buyer), rescission and damages, specific performance (buyer against defaulting seller), and contractual compensation/interest for delay.

 Key Point Checklist